Paulr756756/AutoAuctioneer/README.md

 # BidStamp API
-BidStamp is an online bidding website that focuses on bidding of limited edition postal stamps.
-Made for the true Collectors!.
+This is an API created for BidStamp.
+BidStamp is an online bidding web application that focuses on bidding of limited edition postal stamps.